deflect-ca/banjax/QA.md

 ### Testing with Nginx

-This probably needs to be done when QAing deflect-next, as the Nginx configuration included in the banjax-next repo's docker-compose setup isn't going to be representative enough for QA.
+This probably needs to be done when QAing deflect-next, as the Nginx configuration included in the banjax repo's docker-compose setup isn't going to be representative enough for QA.

 * verify fail-open and fail-closed work
-* verify that banjax-next responses are cached and purged correctly
+* verify that banjax responses are cached and purged correctly